In Reading Pattern

 What is a Z-Pattern?

-The Z-Pattern is a common scanning pattern observed in reading where the eyes move in a Z-shaped path across the page.
-This pattern typically begins at the top left, moves horizontally to the top right, then diagonally down to the bottom left, and finally horizontally to the bottom right.
+A Z-Pattern is a common scanning pattern that describes how the human eye naturally moves across a page or screen in a Z-shaped path.
+This pattern typically starts from the top left, moves horizontally to the top right, and then diagonally down to the bottom left before finishing at the bottom right.

 When to use Z-Pattern?